An Efficient Augmented Lagrangian Framework for Dynamic Optimal Transport on Surfaces Based on Second-Order Cone Programming Reformulation: Introduction

-The remaining parts of this paper are organized as follows. \Cref{sec:pre} introduces the notation and preliminaries.
-In \Cref{sec:mdot}, we introduce the DOT problem on a smooth Riemannian manifold in $\mathbb{R}^3$ and its convex optimization formulation, including the discretization in the time and space domains and properties of the discretized DOT problem that are crucial for designing optimization algorithms.
-In \Cref{sec:soc}, we reformulate the discrete DOT problem into a linear SOCP and analyze its essential properties.
-In \cref{sec:alg}, we introduce an inexact semi-proximal ALM to solve the SOCP reformulation, which is guaranteed to converge to a primal-dual solution pair without imposing any additional assumptions, together with the details of the efficient numerical implementation.
-In \cref{sec:num}, we use extensive numerical experiments to validate the superior efficiency of the proposed approach compared to the existing software packages.
-Finally, we conclude this paper in \cref{sec:con}.
+The remaining parts of this paper are organized as follows. \Cref{sec:pre} introduces the notation and preliminaries, including the DOT problems on a smooth surface embedded in $\mathbb{R}^3$ and the dual problem (\Cref{sec:mdot}), together with the triangular finite-element discretization (\Cref{sec:fem}). \Cref{sec:anal} establishes essential properties of the discretized dual DOT problem that are crucial for reformulation and designing optimization algorithms.
+In \Cref{sec:soc}, we reformulate the discretized dual DOT problem into a linear SOCP problem and analyze its essential properties.
+In \Cref{sec:alg}, we introduce an inexact proximal ALM to solve the reformulation, which is guaranteed to converge to a primal-dual solution pair without imposing any additional assumptions, together with the details of the efficient numerical implementation.
+In \Cref{sec:num}, we use extensive numerical experiments to validate the superior efficiency of the proposed approach compared with existing software packages and commercial solvers.
+Finally, we conclude this paper in \Cref{sec:con}.